dadolyner/DadoFaker/README.md

-# Package that create fake data
+# Package that generate fake data

 ### Description
 This package create fake data for testing and it is fully async.